 Program on Science, Technology and Society at Harvard|

-Ehsan Nabavi is a Visiting Research Fellow with the Program on Science, Technology and Society (STS) at the John F. Kennedy School of Government, Harvard University.
+Ehsan Nabavi is currently a PhD candidate in the School of Sociology at the Australian National University.
+Ehsan Nabavi was a Visiting Research Fellow with the Program on Science, Technology and Society (STS) at the John F. Kennedy School of Government in 2016-17.
 His research focuses on understanding water conflict formation, evolution, and transformation against the backdrop of Anthropocene, particularly in the Middle East and the Central Asia.

 His research interests span three broad areas: water resources system sustainability and governance; STS with a particular interest in Actor-Network Theory (ANT); and conflict theories.
 The underlying motivation for his research concerns examining and understanding ‘water conflict construction’ as the interface of his research interest areas.